Cancer drugs can affect your bone marrow and blood causing:

-- extra fluids before your treatment - a drip of fluids before you start your treatment helps to flush any extra chemicals out of your body
+- extra fluids before your treatment - a drip of fluids before you start your treatment hydrates your body and flushes out extra chemicals

 - drugs such as allopurinol or rasburicase to help keep the levels of uric acid in your blood stable